 Bachelor of Criminal Justice: Homeland Security Degree Overview

-Students can gain a solid introductory understanding of the criminal justice system as it functions within the United States, and of Constitutional law on the whole.
-The curriculum may also cover the specific functions of various roles within the field, such as law enforcement, security or corrections positions.
+The curriculum may cover the specific functions of various roles within the criminal justice field, such as law enforcement, security or corrections positions.
 Students not currently working in any capacity with homeland security may seek out internships to give them hands-on experience in the field.
 Coursework may include topics like:

 - Criminal law

 - Police organizations